 The "Gerberhäuser" (Tannery houses) are located on the Spree-Island.
 On the island there is the "Goethepark" and the "Cottbus Art Museum" (Kunstmuseum).
 The "Gerberhäuser" are already on maps of 1720.
 They used the mill ditch to wash and to tan leather.
 Three out of four half-timbered houses are preserved.
 The "Mühlgraben" with the "Gerberhäusern" is one of the most idyllic places in Cottbus.

-The electric power station is the first of its kind in Cottbus.
+The Elektrizitätswerk (electric power station) is the first of its kind in Cottbus.
 It was built and operated by Siemens & Halske in 1903.
 The power station uses the hydropower of the mill ditch, a side arm of the river Spree.
 Starting from 1927 the power station was extended by a diesel power station (now art museum).
 Today, the historic power station is used as an office building.
 The former power station is on an island in the river Spree, on which the Goethepark is also located.

 The eccentric landscape planner "Herman Fürst von Pückler-Muskau" started to built the "Branitzer Park" from 1846 onwards.
 The castle was built by his grandfather in 1772.
 In the "Branitz Palace" you will find the "Pückler Museum", where rare objects of the Prince 's voyages to Egypt and England are exposed.
 Some of the rooms were rebuilt in the style of "Fürst Pückler" reign.